mhamano/advanced-analytics-toolbox/docs/analysis/simple_linear_line.md

     * Measure: A field with numeric values.

 ## Options
+ * Table display mode - When enabled, the output is displayed in a table format instead of a line chart.
+ * Display formula - When enabled, formula for the linear regression line is displayed.
+ * Extend line - When enabled, line is extended for forecasting.
+The extension length can be adjusted by the [Extend durations] setting.
  * Confidence level - Tolerance/confidence level.
  * Interval - 'confidence' or 'predict' for type of interval calculation.